-Most classes do not require a high school diploma or GED.
+Most classes do not require a High School Diploma/High School Equivalency Diploma.
 Some experience may be necessary.
 Check course description for details and required prerequisites.
 Contact us with questions at 732.255.0409.

 CEU are awarded for participation in occupations and professional development courses.
 CEU eligible courses are identified in the course description.
 Attendance rate of 80% is required in order to recieve CEU.
 Some courses may require a passing grade in order to receive CEU.

 Contact CPE in order to request CEU grade reports.

 In order to qualify for a Certificate, you must complete all the courses within the Certificate Program successfully.